erdogant/clustimage/docs/source/core_functions.rst

 Examples can be found here: :func:`clustimage.clustimage.Clustimage.fit_transform`

-detect_faces
+extract_faces
 ^^^^^^^^^^^^^^
 To cluster faces on images, we first need to detect, and extract the faces from the images.
-The *detect_faces* function does this task.
+The *extract_faces* function does this task.
 Faces and eyes are detected using ``haarcascade_frontalface_default.xml`` and ``haarcascade_eye.xml`` in ``python-opencv``.

-Examples can be found here: :func:`clustimage.clustimage.Clustimage.detect_faces`
+Examples can be found here: :func:`clustimage.clustimage.Clustimage.extract_faces`

 cluster